wahabhamoulhadj/jit-occ/README.md

 ## Directory Structure

 - Datasets: This folder contains 34 datasets used to run the experiments.
-All projects are mining from [Apache](https://projects.apache.org/projects.html?language) and [JIRA](https://www.atlassian.com/software/jira).
+All projects are from [Apache](https://projects.apache.org/projects.html?language) and [JIRA](https://www.atlassian.com/software/jira).
 - Results: This folder contains an Excel file with all the results.
 - A list of Python files of the ML scripts we have developed to conduct the experiments.